gridlocdev/csharp-learning-roadmap/README.md

 > This set of steps assumes that you have knowledge of the fundamentals of programming languages, and based on that knowledge provides guidance on how to learn the features of the C# language.

-C# is a programming language developed by Microsoft that is closely tied with the .NET (dotnet) ecosystem.
+C# is a powerful and flexible programming language developed by Microsoft that is closely tied with the .NET (dotnet) ecosystem.
 This list focuses on the C# language side of the ecosystem, specifically focusing on language features.
-For a more high-level .NET-based roadmap I would recommend the one by MoienTajik here: https://github.com/MoienTajik/AspNetCore-Developer-Roadmap.
-(If you wanted to, you could even run through his guide and run through this one on the "C#"
+For a more high-level .NET Core based roadmap I would recommend the one by MoienTajik here: https://github.com/MoienTajik/AspNetCore-Developer-Roadmap.
+(If you wanted to, you could run through his guide and when you get to the "C#" section, you could look through this one)

 Here is a relative list of concepts to learn that should give you a solid grasp on the main features of the C# programming language.